Moro language: Tense

 In Moro there are so far three identified tenses: the past, the present and the future.
 While the future- and the past tense take tense markers, the future tense comes with an additional auxiliary.

 The past tense is usually used at the start of a story and often follows the word "when".
 Additionally, it describes an action from the past that is still ongoing in the present.
-It is important to note that if a story is started with the past tense it indicates that other actions of the same time are in the past tense too.
+If a story is started with the past tense it indicates that other actions of the same time are in the past tense too.
 The present tense is used to describe actions that happened at the same time as the one before and if the word "when" is used, it changes its meaning to "while".
 Finally, it describes new situations that have not been there before.
 The future tense is used for the expression of an intention to do something.

 The tense marker for the past tense is "ga" and it comes with little exceptions: